Last updated on

 • If I have two objects, one which is for sure blue, and one that may be blue, then can I say that I have at least one blue item?
 Is that for sure or maybe?
 What does this entail about the “or” operator on tri-Booleans?

-• If I have the same two objects (one blue, one maybe blue), can I conclusively say that not all or my objects are blue?
+• If I have the same two objects (one blue, one maybe blue), can I conclusively say that not all of my objects are blue?
 Can I promise that they are all blue?
 What does this entail about the “and” operator on tri-Booleans?

 2. Implement the following operations (we expect that you’ll find pattern-matching very nice for that!)